-Your personal values and morals will reflect in your work and in your interaction with your team members, so make sure your actions help you uphold them.
+Your personal values and morals will reflect in your work and your interaction with your team members.
+Therefore, make sure your actions help you uphold them.

-Compromising your morals and your beliefs for the sake of business can do more damage than good in the long term, since it can hinder your relationships with others and your success.
+Compromising your morals and beliefs for the sake of business does more damage than good in the long term.
+It can hinder your success and relationships with others.

 Make decisions that are in tune with your values so that you can successfully run your business with a light heart and with integrity.

-Not only will that help you gain the respect of your peers and your team but it will also contribute to your professional image and, most importantly, to your own happiness and self-esteem.
+Not only will that help gain the respect of your peers and your team but it will also contribute to your professional image.
+Most importantly, it will boost your happiness and self-esteem.

 5. Motivate others

-Recognizing the potential and the aptitudes that others have and encouraging them to develop their skill set in order to improve themselves is a vital part of being a successful leader.
-Try to get to know and understand your team members as well as you can, in order to discover what empowers and motivates them to work hard and strive for greater achievements.
+Recognizing the potential of others and encouraging them to develop their skill set is a vital part of being a successful leader.
+Try to get to know and understand your team members; discover what empowers and motivates them to work hard and strive for achievements.

-If you can keep your staff excited, as well as intellectually and emotionally invested in their work, you are bound to have a more productive business and a more pleasant work environment.
+Strive to keep your staff excited, as well as intellectually and emotionally invested in their work.
+As a result, you will have a more productive business and pleasant work environment.

 Look for creative and successful ways of giving your team members that extra push they need to strive for greatness and keep using the methods that work well for your staff.

-People respond differently to incentives and positive reinforcement, but everyone enjoys having their efforts acknowledged so figure out what the best way to encourage your team is and build from there.
+People respond differently to incentives and positive reinforcement.
+However, everyone enjoys having their efforts acknowledged.
+Figure out what the best way to encourage your team is and build from there.